-We will use the fact that for any orbifold admitting constant curvature the universal branched cover is a manifold.

-So it is sufficient to check that $P$ is an orbifold, i.e. for any point $x$ in $P$ tangent space is of the form $\RR^n/\Gamma$.
+\parit{Proof.} The "only if" part is obvious.
+To prove the "if" part it is sufficient to check that $P$ is an orbifold, i.e. for any point $x$ in $P$ the tangent space is of the form $\RR^n/\Gamma$.

-Actually it is convenient to prove simultaneously the same statement as in our Proposition but changing polyhedral space by spherical polyhedral space and correspondently $\RR^n/\Gamma$ by $S^n/\Gamma$.
-So let call 'good' space polyhedral or spherical polyhedral if it possesses 1.
-2.
+It is convenient to prove the same statement as in our Proposition for a spherical polyhedral space in place of polyhedral space by and for $S^n/\Gamma$ in place of $\RR^n/\Gamma$.
+So let us say that a space is 'good' if it is polyhedral or spherical polyhedral space and possesses (1) and (2).